FishAngler/docdbcmd/README.md

 # docdbcmd
-Shell for running DocumentDb statements for automating commands to run against a documentdb database given a javascript file
+Shell for running DocumentDb statements for automating commands to run against a documentdb database given a javascript file.
+The idea is for developers to focus on creating JavaScript files that use the [DocumentDB Node.js SDK](https://github.com/Azure/azure-documentdb-node) without worrying about all the boilerplate code needed to execute the scripts.

 Installation
 ------------